Note

 Pipeline serves as a syntax sugar for multi-agent orchestration.

-Currently, AgentScope provides two main pipeline implementations:
+Currently, AgentScope provides three main pipeline implementations:

 Sequential Pipeline: Execute agents one by one in a predefined order